EWS1 Forms

 Do all buildings need an EWS1?

 If your block does not have these then it doesn’t need an EWS1.
-In those cases, we can provide and Exemption Report instead, explaining why an EWS1 is not required.
-You should find these for most blocks with the EWS1s.
+In those cases, we can provide an Exemption Report instead, explaining why an EWS1 is not required.

 What’s involved in the EWS process?